top of page

 a hand holds a plastic tasting cup filled with buffalo trace bourbon

 We moved on to the root beer, something we don't regularly drink back home.
+Hubby loved it but I wasn't a fan.
 Next up was the Bourbon Cream, another one we can get in Scotland for £18.
 After a small sip we were instructed to make a root beer float, mixing the root beer with the bourbon cream, and for added flavour we could take a bite of the candy, a bourbon ball, made locally by Rebecca Ruth.
 The chocolates were delicious and although we purchased a box in the shop to bring home, they never made the plane!
+We scoffed them that night, with a bourbon or two!

 close up of a branded buffalo trace plastic tasting glass filled with bourbon cream liquor, sitting next to a small chocolate topped with a pecan